 Physical Barriers (to keep wildlife out)

-Sometimes, fences have to keep pets on your property and keep other wildlife from entering your property.
+Sometimes, fences have to keep pets on your property and prevent other wildlife from entering your property.
 The type of fence depends on the species you are seeking to protect your pet against.